ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['45.41', '11.877']

-Leaving Patavium, Virgil set out for None by road, about 13 miles away.
+Leaving Patavium, Virgil set out for a village by road, about 13 miles away.

 A caravan from {destination} passed by.
 On the road from {from} to {destination} there is a village, in which there is a temple and grove.
 He passes another milestone.
 He set out from {from} amidst a throng travelling the same way.

 There was no story for None

-Leaving None, Virgil set out for Altinum by road, a distance of about 14 miles.
+Leaving a village, Virgil set out for Altinum by road, a distance of about 14 miles.

 They pass a pillar on the right surmounted by a stone urn.
 He set out from {from} amidst a throng travelling the same way.
 He passes another milestone.
 The sun beats down..
 His shoes are covered in dust from the road.